ARQMath/ARQMathCode/README.md

 The sample commands are shown in ```post_reader_record.py``` to read data such as reading questions with a specific tag, reading answers given from a specific user and generating html view files.

 Note that the DataReader is used for reading the test collection.
-In order to read the questions, please use the ```topic_file_reader.py '''.
+In order to read the questions, please use the ```topic_file_reader.py```.
+The sample commands on available in this file.

+## Test Files

 ## Authors